apache/pekko-management/docs/src/main/paradox/migration.md

 If using Service Discovery directly add the following dependency:

 @@dependency[sbt,Gradle,Maven] {
-  group="com.typesafe.akka"
+  group="org.apache.pekko"
-  artifact="akka-discovery"
+  artifact="pekko-discovery"
   version="latest_akka_version"
 }

-Setting the service discovery method now has to be the unqualified name e.g `kubernetes-api` rather than `akka.discovery.kubernets-api`.
+Setting the service discovery method now has to be the unqualified name e.g `kubernetes-api` rather than `pekko.discovery.kubernets-api`.
-If using a custom discovery method the configuration for the discovery method must live under `akka.discovery`.
+If using a custom discovery method the configuration for the discovery method must live under `pekko.discovery`.

-For bootstrap it is recommended to set the service discovery method via `akka.management.cluster.bootstrap.contact-point-discovery.discovery-method` rather then overriding the global service discovery mechanism with `akka.discovery.method`
+For bootstrap it is recommended to set the service discovery method via `org.apache.pekko.management.cluster.bootstrap.contact-point-discovery.discovery-method` rather then overriding the global service discovery mechanism with `pekko.discovery.method`

 ### DNS